Skip to main content

 WordPress core provides some powerful capabilities, which we'll cover later.
 However, AAM (Advanced Access Manager) enhances these by offering fine-tuned access controls based on user/role levels, protecting individual users from those with higher privileges.

-WordPress Core Capabilities
+WP Core Capabilities

 WordPress core includes several capabilities to manage users:

-: Change any user's role.
+• promote_users: Change any user's role.

-While these capabilities are effective, they do not address scenarios such as granting admin access to freelancers, developers, or customer support agents without risking changes to your admin user, or allowing certain roles to list users without seeing high-privilege users.
+While these capabilities are effective, they do not address scenarios such as granting elevated access to freelancers, developers, or customer support agents without risking changes to your admin user, or allowing certain roles to list users without seeing high-privilege users.

 Introduction to the UI